carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``llvm.invariant.group.barrier``' intrinsic can be used when an invariant established by invariant.group metadata no longer holds, to obtain a new pointer value that does not carry the invariant information.
+It is an experimental intrinsic, which means that its semantics might change in the future.

 Arguments: